-The Microsoft ODBC Driver Manager includes either a DLL named odbc32.dll or an import library named odbc32.lib.
-On Windows 2000, the odbc32.dll file is located in %SystemRoot%system32.
+Microsoft WindowsThe Microsoft ODBC Driver Manager includes either a DLL named odbc32.dll or an import library named odbc32.lib.
+The odbc32.dll file is located in %SystemRoot%\system32.
 The odbc32.lib file can appear in a number of locations, depending on which products you have installed.
-If you use Microsoft Visual Studio.NET, the odbc32.lib is located in the %Install Path% to Microsoft Visual Studio%Vc7PlatformSDKLib.
+If you use Microsoft Visual Studio.NET, the odbc32.lib is located in the %Install Path to Microsoft Visual Studio%\ Vc7\PlatformSDK\Lib.

-To link an ODBC application against the Microsoft ODBC Driver Manager, use odbc32.lib.
+To link an ODBC application to the Microsoft ODBC Driver Manager, use odbc32.lib.